Sonoma Mountain Rosé

 The Europeans who 'settled' Sonoma Mountain in the 1880's planted winegrapes.
 A row of these pioneer grapevines still grow at Laurel Glen Vineyard.
 They are gnarly old vines twisting their way up out of the red volcanic rock soil, right next to two rows of Cabernet Sauvignon vines planted in 1968.
 Starting with vintage 2012, what little fruit these three rows of old vines produced was pressed into a field blend Rosé.
 Part of the blend is Cabernet Sauvignon and part is a mix of obscure red varietals, most of which we can't identify with any certainty!

-"The 2014 Laurel Glen Rosé was made from red grapes, but the juice was fermented without the skins or seeds just like a white wine.
+"The 2019 Laurel Glen Rosé was made from red grapes, but the juice was fermented without the skins or seeds just like a white wine.
 Fermentation in a small stainless steel tank was kept at a very cool temperature in order to capture and preserve the fresh fruit aromas and flavors.
-The wine has a beautiful nose of grapefruit and strawberries, accompanied by juicy mouthwatering flavors of tangy cranberry."
+We bottled this wine on Valentine's Day!
+The wine has a beautiful nose of strawberries and watermelon.
+It is creamy in the mouth and finishes with a refreshing acidity."

 -Randall Watkins, Winemaker

 Varietal Composition: 50% of mixed field blend reds, 50% Cabernet Sauvignon

 Alcohol: 13.7% by volume